jason-c-daniels/Jcd.Math/docs/Jcd.Math.Intervals.IntervalLimit_T_.md

 ### Remarks
 For the purposes of this library:
   * An Unbounded interval limit is both open and infinite.
 (HasLimitValue == false && IsUnbounded == true && IsOpen == true).
-  * An Open interval limit is a non-infinite and open limit.  (i.e. HasLimitValue == true && IsUnbounded == false && IsOpen == true).
+  * An Open interval limit is a finite and open limit.  (i.e. HasLimitValue == true && IsUnbounded == false && IsOpen == true).
-  * A Closed interval limit is both closed and non-infinite. (i.e. HasLimitValue == true && IsUnbounded == false && IsOpen == false).
+  * A Closed interval limit is both closed and finite. (i.e. HasLimitValue == true && IsUnbounded == false && IsOpen == false).
-  * Start interval limits compare as less than or equal to End interval limits for the same non-infinite limit value, depending on the Close-Open nature of the limits being compared.
+  * Start interval limits compare as less than or equal to End interval limits for the same non-infinite limit value, depending on the Closed-Open nature of the limits being compared.
-  * Start interval limits compare as less than  End interval limits for infinite limit values.
+  * Start interval limits compare as less than End interval limits for infinite (Unbounded) limit values.
   * Open-Start interval limits compare greater than Closed-Start interval limits.
   * Open-End interval limits compare less than Closed-End interval limits.
   * Unbounded-Start interval limits compare less than Open or Closed-Start interval limits.